Wolves of Turku

 In recent times, some Finnish conservationists, notably Pousette (2000), have debated the accuracy of the depicted events.
 Although he stated that there was no direct evidence that the wolves were previously captive animals as the wolf of Gysinge was, he indicated that the possibility could not be ruled out.
 He also stated that the female had poor teeth.
-Erkki Pulliainen, the leading wolf specialist of the Wolf Specialist Group of the IUCN stated that the historical information was very unreliable, and told the newspaper "Demari" on October 27, 2005, that one Turku wolf was really a wolf-dog hybrid.
+Erkki Pulliainen, the leading wolf specialist of the Wolf Specialist Group of the IUCN stated that the historical information was very unreliable, and told the newspaper Demari on 27 October 2005, that one Turku wolf was really a wolf-dog hybrid.
 Eirik Granqvist wrote an article in the leading daily Helsingin Sanomat confirming that they had been positively identified as wolves after their remains had been examined in both the hunting museum and St Olof's school.